MarcelMeurer/WVD-Hydra/README.md

 A pooled host pool should have always had enough running session host to provide capacity to host the upcoming users (but not more) or should use Power-on-Connect to start the first session host while a user begins the connection.

 While hydra autoscaling and autoshutdown works perfectly with Power-on-Connect, I recommend [enabling this feature](https://blog.itprocloud.de/Custom-Role-for-Power-On-Connect-Preview/).
 Additionally, Power-on-Connect allows deallocating all session hosts if no user is connected.
+Power-on-connect is public available and no longer in preview.